Police 'pepper spray protesters' at London asylum hotel rally as force admits child 'may have been affected'

 - 18:08

-The anti-asylum protest took place on the Isle of Dogs this afternoon, with protesters moving into the Canary Wharf shopping centre.
+An anti-asylum protest had taken place on the capital's Isle of Dogs before demonstrators moved into a nearby shopping centre.

 Commander Adam Slonecki, in charge of policing London this weekend, said: "This afternoon we have unfortunately seen more disorder, following the five arrests made yesterday in the West Drayton area.